-I am also an Open Learning Faculty Member at Thompson Rivers University, a Faculty Fellow with the BC Campus Open Textbook Project, an Associate Editor of the Journal Psychology Teaching and Learning and the Director of Research, Resources, and Special Initiatives on the Society for the Teaching of Psychology’s Early Career Psychologists Committee, a member of the Task Force on Undergraduate Skills Assessment of the Society for the Teaching of Psychology, and a Guest Editor for the Journal Psychology Teaching and Learning.
+I am also an Open Learning Faculty Member at Thompson Rivers University, a Faculty Fellow with the BC Campus Open Textbook Project, an Associate Editor of the Journal Psychology Teaching and Learning and the Director of Research, Resources, and Special Initiatives on the Society for the Teaching of Psychology’s Early Career Psychologists Committee, and serve on the APS Teaching Fund Committee.

 I am a member of the Association for Psychological Science, the Society for the Teaching of Psychology, the Society for Personality & Social Psychology, the Social Psychology Network, Sigma Xi, and the International Society of Political Psychology.